 “Ask a horse what the meaning of equine dentistry is and for the most part they would tell you ‘ Freedom from Pain’.” quotation by Dale Jeffrey.

-This is the basic idea behind Equine Dental Services.
+This is the basic idea behind Equine Dental Services, LLC.
 I am a non-veterinarian dental practitioner that is dedicated to the promotion of happy, healthy horses thru the proper use of non-invasive dental procedures.

 Ever wonder why: